-Big Twig Homes is proud to offer structural insulated panel (SIP) homes.
+Big Twig Homes is proud to offer structural insulated panel SIP homes.
 These homes have a great deal to offer: great energy efficiency, structural integrity and great design potential.
 They could be just the right choice for you!
 Many people enjoy SIP homes because they require up to 50-60% less energy for climate control, and they are stylish and beautiful.
-Would you like to learn more about structural insulated paneled homes?
+Would you like to learn more about structural insulated panel SIP homes?
 Here are the details that may help you decide if they offer the right type of home for you.

 What’s in a SIP?

 Structural Insulated Panels (SIPs) are the energy efficient alternative to stick-built homes.
 We believe without hesitation that your SIP home will be one of the most comfortable, quiet and clean structures you will ever own.
-Unlike a stick-frame home, in which thermal performance is an afterthought, insulation is an integral part of a SIP home.
+Unlike a stick-frame home, in which thermal performance is an afterthought, insulation is an integral part of a structural insulated panel SIP home.
 Air and moisture penetrations are greatly reduced because there are so few thermal breaks.

 - 2-1/2 times stronger than standard building materials

 - Cuts framing time by 2/3rds